felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 same way in English; when we use it as a verb, we mean the act of performing a commit operation, whereas the noun refers to the commit object (or its hash).

-## How a Sequence of Commits Form a Graph
+## Commits Form a Graph

-Because a commit stores a reference to the preceding commit, in other other words, because a commit has a parent, the repository can be represented as a directed acyclic graph: nodes are commits and a directed edge `(commit2, commit1)` indicates that commit `commit1` is a parent of `commit2`.
+Because a commit stores a reference to the preceding commit, the repository can be represented as a directed acyclic graph: nodes are commits and a directed edge `(commit2, commit1)` indicates that commit `commit1` is a parent of `commit2`.

 ![](three_commits.svg){style="display:block; margin: auto;"}

-For ease of representation, I'm using names for the commits in the pictures, but `commit1` and `commit2` actually represent the hash of the respective commits.
+For ease of representation, the picture uses names for the commits, but `commit1` and `commit2` should be the hash of the respective commit objects.

-## Branches: a Name and a Pointer
+## Branches: a Name and a Hash

 The concept of a *branch* is what allows us to navigate through important states of a repository.
-A branch in Git is a pair `(name, pointer to a commit)`.
+A branch in Git is a pair `(name, commit hash)`.

 ![](three_branches.svg){style="display:block; margin: auto;"}